microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/04-Authentication.md

 ## Consequences

-Implementing authentication service based on CCF certificate authentication to identifies users and members on each request.
+Implementing authentication service based on CCF certificate authentication to identify users and members on each request.

 ## Resource